Respecting human rights

 Likelihood assessment

 In assessing the likelihood of human rights issues in our value chain, the following steps were taken.
 We analyzed the operations of our entire value chain (in over 130 countries) across five categories: leaf sourcing, processing, manufacturing, office, and sales and marketing.
-We determined magnitudes of risk for each operational category in each country.
+We determined the level of risk for each operational category in each country.
 We then quantified each risk using environmental and social country indices published by a leading global risk analytics company and country indices published by international organizations.

 Risk mapping